USRSE/usrse25/pages/attend/local-info.md

 ## Places to Eat

+Keep in mind, the conference registration fee includes breakfast and lunch on Monday, Tuesday, and Wednesday.
+Additional evening reception events (see the [program](https://us-rse.org/usrse25/program/)) with some food and drinks will also be held and included in the registration fee.

 **Places for Dinner (Old City)**

 [Google Maps Restaurant List](https://maps.app.goo.gl/rhDzkr5QqzftMc3r9) – Curated local favorites near the conference.